Combined Joint Task Force – Operation Inherent Resolve: History

 From August 2014 to August 2015, coalition aircraft flew a total of 45,259 sorties, with the U.S. Air Force flying the majority (67%) and dropped more than 5,600 bombs, the Royal Air Force conducted 30% of the airstrikes.
 At the time, The Guardian reported that a team of independent journalists had published details of 52 airstrikes which killed more than 450 civilians.
 The coalition acknowledged only 2 non-combatant deaths.

 On 3 October 2015, Tunisia announced it would join CJTF–OIR.

 By April 2017, CJTF-OIR estimated that it had killed 70,000 Islamic State fighters since 2014, with Special Operations Joint Task Force-Operation Inherent Resolve killing "over 21,000".
 The War Zone magazine estimated that SOJTF-OIR was responsible "for around 30 percent of all dead terrorists in Iraq and Syria", adding "we don't know whether SOJTF-OIR counts terrorists who died in air or artillery strikes its personnel called in among the task force's final count."

 On 14 April 2017, members of SOJTF-OIR's headquarters element received new, distinctive patches, replacing the interim 1st Special Forces Group unit patch.

 On 22 December 2018, three days after Donald Trump announced the U.S. would withdraw all its troops from Syria, Brett McGurk, the U.S. envoy to the coalition against ISIL, announced his resignation from his post.

 In April 2019, a joint investigation by Amnesty International and Airwars reported that 1,600 civilians were killed by coalition airstrikes and U.S. artillery shelling during the four-month battle to capture the Syrian city of Raqqa from ISIL in 2017.
 The Coalition states it conducted 34,464 strikes against ISIL targets between 8 August 2014 and end of March 2019, and unintentionally killed at least 1,291 civilians.

 Estonia will end its contribution to Operation Inherent Resolve by September 2025.
 At the time, it was Estonia's largest foreign military operation, with up to 110 troops (one infantry company) participating.
 Estonia will continue participating in the NATO Mission Iraq.

-On 11 November 2025, Syrian Minister of Information Hamza al-Mustafa stated that the Syrian transitional government had joined the U.S.-led global coalition against ISIS, but would not join the coalition’s military operations.
+On 11 November 2025, Syrian Minister of Information Hamza al-Mustafa stated that the Syrian transitional government had joined the U.S.-led global coalition against ISIS, but would not join the coalition's military operations.

+In March 2026, several NATO member states, including Croatia, Poland, and Spain, withdrew their personnel from the alliance's mission in Iraq, citing increased security risks due to escalating regional tensions linked to the Iran war.
+Coalition forces intercepted several drones above Erbil during the war.